The AI-Native Company Blueprint

 The system must be fully API-accessible.
 The specific form is an implementation choice.

 Health is part of the engine.
 The work management system continuously asserts that the company is operating within healthy bounds — services are up, state matches declarations, queues are draining, SLAs are met.
 When an assertion fails, it generates work: an issue is created, a circuit breaker trips, or an alert is raised.
-Health checks are not a separate monitoring layer; they are first-class work items that flow through the same system as everything else.
+Health checks are first-class work items that flow through the same system as everything else.

 Example we like — Linear.
 Linear is built API-first: every issue, project, and workflow state is accessible programmatically.
 They have invested in a first-class Agent SDK, treating agents as a distinct interaction surface rather than bolting on API access as an afterthought.
 Issues can trigger sessions; sessions update issue state as they progress.
 It is the closest existing product to what P9 describes — a work management system that is also an execution engine.